Man's meltdown over crying baby on Southwest flight from Baltimore goes viral

 "Well, that's probably not how his wife imagined their Florida getaway going," Grabowski speculated at the end of the video.

-WJZ did not immediately receive a response after a request for comment from Southwest Airlines.
+WJZ did not immediately receive a response to a request for comment from Southwest Airlines.

 for more features.